tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 public _interface_ __APSDirectory__ extends  APSFile    [se.natusoft.osgi.aps.api.core.filesystem.model] {

->  This represents a directory in an APSFilesystem.
+This represents a directory in an _APSFilesystem_.

-> Use this to create or get directories and files and list contents of directories.
+Use this to create or get directories and files and list contents of directories.

-> Personal comment: I do prefer the term "folder" over "directory" since I think that is less ambigous, but since Java uses the term "directory" I decided to stick with that name.
+Personal comment: I do prefer the term "folder" over "directory" since I think that is less ambiguous, but since Java uses the term "directory" I decided to stick with that name.

 __APSDirectory createDir(String name) throws IOException__

->  Returns a newly created directory with the specified name.
+Returns a newly created directory with the specified name.

 _Parameters_